Originally published by the Globe and Mail. Republished with permission.

 Escalating consumer debt levels and gaps in workplace wellness programs have left our citizens in the most financially vulnerable and precarious position that we have experienced in decades.

-The bottom line: Canadians deserve professional financial planning from qualified financial planners.
+The bottom line: Canadians deserve professional financial planning from qualified and ethical financial planners.
 It’s a matter of trust.

 To find a qualified professional planner in your area that will help guide your financial future, use our Find Your Planner tool.